tashacyj/Dissertation-data/README.md

 The accompanying csv files are (a) precoviddata.csv, (b) precovid_large.csv and (c) precovid_statesfavourable.csv.

 Visuals.R contains the code used to create the Tables and Figures in the Supplementary Material.
-This file requires the Complete Final.R file to be run before it can be run.
+This file requires the Final.R file to be run before it can be run.